karthikbandi18/Gmail-Account-Creation-Using-Java-Selenium-TestNG/README.md

 ├── pom.xml                             # Maven dependencies
 ├── .gitignore                          # Git ignore rules
 ├── README.md                           # Project documentation

-🧪 Framework Type: Data-Driven Testing
+🧪 FRAMEWORK TYPE: DATA DRIVEN TESTING
 This framework reads test data from an Excel sheet and runs the test multiple times with different data sets using TestNG’s @DataProvider.

 ✔ Each row in Excel = One test run